Fundacion-AZTI/IOTC_YFT_2024_Assessment/README.md

 If you are a Github user, you can clone this repository by following [these instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 Make sure to use the `reproducible` branch.

 If you are not familiar with Github, you can download this repository as ZIP file by following [these instructions](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github#downloading-a-repositorys-files).
-Save the downloaded folder somewhere locally.
+Save the downloaded folder (called **working folder** hereafter) somewhere locally.

 ## 2. Install R packages